SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         ```

     1. Take a look at this [colab notebook](https://colab.research.google.com/drive/1p9bgJZDcr_NS5IKVNvlxzswn6er9-abl)
-        that contains all tests implemented in Evidently.
+        that contains all the tests implemented in Evidently.
 Pick 5 tests of your choice, where at least 1 fails by default
         and implement them as a `TestSuite`.
 Then try changing the arguments of the test so they better fit your
         use case and get them all passing.

-5. (Optional) When doing monitoring in practice, we are not always interested in running on all data collected from our
+5. (Optional) When doing monitoring in practice, we are not always interested in running on all the data collected from our
-    API maybe only the last `N` entries or maybe just from the last hour of observations.
+    API, maybe only the last `N` entries or maybe just from the last hour of observations.
 Since we are already logging
     the timestamps of when our API is called we can use that for filtering.
 Implement a simple filter that

     * Takes an integer `n` and returns the last `n` entries in our database
-    * Takes an integer `t` that filters away observations older than `t` hours
+    * Takes an integer `t` that filters out observations older than `t` hours

     ??? success "Solution"